 Gather the ingredients.

-In a cocktail shaker filled with ice cubes, pour the whiskey, Benedictine, and lemon and lime juices.
+In a cocktail shaker, pour the whiskey, Bénédictine, and lemon and lime juices.
+Fill with ice.

 As is typical with classic drinks, there are many slight variations on this recipe.
 The taste is essentially the same, but the overall character is often accented by one element.
 Some of these may work better with certain whiskeys, too.